Atlantic (film): Plot

 Atlantic is a drama film based on the sinking of the and set aboard a fictional ship, called the Atlantic.
-The main plotline revolves around a man who has a shipboard affair with a fellow passenger, which is eventually discovered by his wife.
-The ship also has aboard an elderly couple, the Rools, who are on their anniversary cruise.
+The main plotline revolves around a group of friends; a man named Mr. Tate Hughes who has a shipboard affair with a fellow passenger, which is eventually discovered by his wife, an elderly couple, the Rools, who are on their anniversary cruise.
+Along with a priest, a young couple named Monica and Lawrence, and 3 middle aged Bachelors Dandy, Maj, and Pointer.
 Midway across the Atlantic Ocean, the Atlantic strikes an iceberg and is damaged to the point where it is sinking into the Atlantic.
+Lanchestor, one of the officers onboard confides in Mr. Rool that the ship is sinking and Mr. Rool slowly tells his friends.
 A shortage of lifeboats causes the crew to only allow women and children in (though the captain allows a few men to take to the last remaining boats as the disaster reaches its zenith) and many couples are separated.
-Mrs. Rool refuses to leave her husband, and after the boats are gone all the passengers gather in the lounge and sing "Nearer, My God, to Thee" as the Atlantic sinks into the ocean.
-The final scenes depict a group of passengers saying the Lord's Prayer in a flooding lounge.
+Mr. Tate Hughes feels remorse for his infidelity as Dandy feels hopelessness kick in while The Priest tries to comfort his friends.
+Mrs. Rool refuses to leave her husband despite his protests, and after the boats are gone all the passengers including The Rools, Mr. Tate Hughes, Dandy, Maj, and Pointer gather in the lounge and sing "Nearer, My God, to Thee" as a group of men play poker the Atlantic sinks into the ocean.
+The final scenes depict a group of passengers saying the Lord's Prayer in a flooding lounge led by the priest.
 The Lounge floods as the ship goes under water, and the lights go out.